dot-and-box/dot-and-box/README.md

 ## Dots and Boxes

-Project goal is to create markdown like simple language and visualizer for graph and number algorithms and other simple animations visualizing your raw ideas.
-Dots and boxes is a *HTML5 custom element* you can add to your page with code attribute defining dots and boxes and action (animation) steps.
+Project goal is to create a markdown like simple language and visualizer to explain algorithms and common CS patterns or do simple animations visualizing your raw ideas.
+Technically Dots and Boxes is an *HTML5 custom element* you can add to your page with code attribute defining dots and boxes and action (animation) steps.

 Project was highly inspired by [mermaid.js](https://mermaid.js.org/) project, although it has a very different goals

 #### Example use cases

-- visualize algorithm idea e.g. bubble sort
+- visualize algorithm ideas e.g. bubble sort
+- visualize common CS patterns e.g. request response pattern
 - visualize event driven architecture communication
-- visualize common CS patterns e.g. request response pattern

 ## How to use it
 Dots and boxes is using [HTML web components standard](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components)